Department of Education

 EDAD 734 Practicum- Director of Special Education 1.50

-Year-long minimum 320-hour administrative field experience and seminar (i.e. 200 Special Education and 120 Pupil Services) and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Director of Special Education and Pupil Services setting.
-Prerequisite: Completion of nine EDAD credits-with EDAD 730 Administration and Supervision of Special Education and Pupil Services, EDAD 832 Special Education Law, and EDAD 741 Conflict Resolution and Mediation as nine of the nine credits.
-(Passing each course with a C or better).
+Year-long minimum 320-hour administrative Field experience and seminar (i.e. 200 Special Education and 120 Pupil Services) and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Director of Special Education and Pupil Services setting.
+Prerequisite: Completion of fifteen EDAD credits-(five classes at UW-Superior prior to enrolling into the practicum courses) (Passing each course with a C or better).
 Must take EDAD 734, EDAD 735, EDAD 736, EDAD 737 for degree and licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.

 EDAD 735 Practicum- Director of Special Education 1.50

 Year-long minimum 320-hour administrative field experience and seminar (i.e. 200 Special Education and 120 Pupil Services) and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Director of Special Education and Pupil Services setting.
-Prerequisite: Completion of nine EDAD credits-with EDAD 730 Administration and Supervision of Special Education and Pupil Services, EDAD 832 Special Education Law, and EDAD 741 Conflict Resolution and Mediation as nine of the nine credits.
-(Passing each course with a C or better).
+Prerequisite: Completion of fifteen EDAD credits-(five classes at UW-Superior prior to enrolling into the practicum courses) (Passing each course with a C or better).
 Must take EDAD 734, EDAD 735, EDAD 736, EDAD 737 for degree and licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.

 EDAD 736 Practicum- Director of Special Education 1.50

-Year-long minimum 320-hour administrative field experience and seminar (i.e. 200 Special Education and 120 Pupil Services) and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Director of Special Education and Pupil Services setting.
-Prerequisite: Completion of nine EDAD credits-with EDAD 730 Administration and Supervision of Special Education and Pupil Services, EDAD 832 Special Education Law, and EDAD 741 Conflict Resolution and Mediation as nine of the nine credits.
-(Passing each course with a C or better).
+Year-long minimum 320-hour administrative ¿eld experience and seminar (i.e. 200 Special Education and 120 Pupil Services) and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Director of Special Education and Pupil Services setting.
+Prerequisite: Completion of fifteen EDAD credits-(five classes at UW-Superior prior to enrolling into the practicum courses)- (Passing each course with a C or better).
 Must take EDAD 734, EDAD 735, EDAD 736, EDAD 737 for degree and licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
 For any subsequent licensure, students are required to take EDAD 736 and EDAD 737 for licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
 These would be taken after completion of the initial licensure requirements of a previous UW-Superior EDAD program.

 EDAD 737 Practicum- Director of Special Education 1.50

-Yearlong minimum 320-hour administrative field experience and seminar (i.e. 200 Special Education and 120 Pupil Services) and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Director of Special Education and Pupil Services setting.
-Prerequisites: Completion of nine EDAD credits- with EDAD 730-Administration and Supervision of Special Education and Pupil Services, EDAD 832-Special Education Law, and EDAD 741-Conflict Resolution and Mediation as nine of the nine credits.
-(Passing each course with a C or better).
+Yearlong minimum 320-hour administrative ¿eld experience and seminar (i.e. 200 Special Education and 120 Pupil Services) and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Director of Special Education and Pupil Services setting.
+Prerequisites: Completion of fifteen EDAD credits- (five classes at UW-Superior prior to enrolling into the practicum courses)-(Passing each course with a C or better).
 Must take EDAD 734, EDAD 735, EDAD 736, EDAD 737 for degree and licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
 For any subsequent licensure, students are required to take EDAD 736 and EDAD 737 for licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
 These would be taken after completion of the initial licensure requirements of a previous UW-Superior EDAD program.

 EDAD 741 Conflict Resolution and Mediation in K-12 Educational Settings 3.00

 Study in the understanding of conflict and handling such in the educational setting.
+Selected theories and research relating to individual and group behaviors in k-12 educational organizations with emphasis on conflict in public life among professionals, leaders, and citizens.
 Recognition of the role of communication to express conflict and knowledge of resolution techniques, different approaches to negotiations and basic mediation skills for administrators in the K-12 setting.
-Also explores the phenomena of school violence and means to respond.

 EDAD 750 School Law 3.00